-We had so much playing that they didn’t even realize they were working on counting skills and fine motor coordination along the way.
+We had so much playing this inspired by Dr. Seuss math game that they didn’t even realize they were working on counting skills and fine motor coordination along the way.

 Adapt the game to your child’s skill level.
 For younger children one egg carton may make enough turtles to stack.
 Older children will be able to stack more of them before the tower falls.